-(Sleep Apnea) Treatment
+(Sleep Apnea) Treatment in Peoria AZ

-Struggling with insomnia and excessive snoring?
+Struggling with insomnia and excessive snoring in Peoria?
 Perhaps it is time to give your dentist a call!
 Sleep apnea is quite a serious condition that affects an individual’s breathing patterns as they sleep.
 There are several risks associated with sleep apnea, as it increases your risks of developing diabetes, high blood pressure, heart diseases and strokes.
 If left untreated, it can also be fatal.
 Although the most common treatment for this problem is CPAP pressure therapy, which involves a mask and a tube, however the method is not as convenient as it may seem – after all, who can sleep with a weighty mask on their face?
 Fortunately, dentistry has come out with a better alternative that is not only convenient but quite effective as well!
 Oral appliances for sleep apnea are small unobtrusive devices that are quite easy to wear and tend to be more effective in delivering a peaceful sleep.

 Special Sleep Apnea Appliances